LonaBam/alx-system_engineering-deveops/0x00-shell_basics/README.md

 13-symbolic_link - This script creates a sumbolic link in the working directory 14-copy_html - This script copies all the HTML files from the current working directory to its parent, but only copy files that did not exist in the parent or were newer than the versions in the parent
-100-lets_move - This script moves all files beinning with an uppercase letter to a directory
+100-lets_move - This script moves all files beinning with an uppercase letter to a directory 101-clean_emacs - This script deletes all files that end with ~